roots/docs/trellis/cli-output.md

   * `C_BOLD` just prepends 'bright' onto the color name, or changes 'dark gray' to 'bright gray'.
 Thus `C_BOLD` will not work for colors whose names start with 'bright' or for the colors 'black', 'normal', or 'white'.
 * Code strings
   * Code strings are `strings wrapped in backticks`.
-  * You may nest code strings inside code blocks or inside color strings.
+  * You may only nest code strings inside code blocks.
 * Code blocks
   * A code block is text fenced off before and after by a new line with ```.
   * You may not nest code blocks inside any other elements.